lauriebelch/OrthoDocs/README.md

 ## Output files

-A standard OrthoFinder run produces a set of files describing the orthogroups, orthologs, gene trees, resolve gene trees, the rooted species tree, gene duplication events and comparative genomic statistics for the set of species being analysed.
+A standard OrthoFinder run produces a set of files describing the orthogroups, orthologs, gene trees, resolve gene trees, the rooted species tree, gene duplication events, and comparative genomic statistics for the set of species being analysed.
 These files are located in an intuitive directory structure.

 Full details on the output files and directories can be found [here](https://uk.linkedin.com/in/jonathan-holmes-ab2794294).
 The directories that are useful for most users are;